-Barbara Prainsack is a political scientist with expertise in the regulatory, social, and ethical dimensions of bioscience, biomedicine, and forensics.
+Professor Barbara Prainsack is a political scientist with expertise in the regulatory, social and ethical dimensions of bioscience, biomedicine and forensics.

-Barbara is currently a member of the National Bioethics Council advising the Federal government in Vienna, Austria, and a member of the UK National DNA Database Ethics Group.
-From 2011-2013 she chaired the European Science Foundation’s (ESF) Forward Look on Personalised Medicine for the European Citizen (with Aarno Palotie and Stephen Holgate).
+From 2011-2013, she chaired the European Science Foundation’s (ESF) Forward Look on Personalised Medicine for the European Citizen (with Aarno Palotie and Stephen Holgate).
 She is also an Honorary Senior Research Fellow at the Department of Twin Research and Genetic Epidemiology at St Thomas’ Hospital, a Fellow of the Royal Society of Arts, and an elected Foreign Member of the Royal Danish Academy of Sciences and Letters.

-Barbara is on the editorial advisory board of several journals, including Personalized Medicine, Science as Culture, New Genetics & Society, Genetics Research and History and Philosophy of the life Sciences.
-She was an Area Editor for the second edition of the International Encyclopedia for Social and Behavioral Sciences (Elsevier, 2015), covering 400 entries in the fields of Evolutionary Sciences; Genetics, Behavior and Society; Religious Studies; Law; and Science and Technology Studies (STS), and a co-editor of the Routledge Handbook of Genomics, Health & Society (with Sahra Gibbon, Stephen Hilgartner, and Janelle Lamoreaux, 2018).
+Barbara is on the editorial advisory board of several journals, including Personalized Medicine; Science as Culture; New Genetics & Society; OMICS; and Genetics Research.
+She was an Area Editor for the second edition of the International Encyclopedia for Social and Behavioral Sciences, and she was co-editor of the Routledge Handbook of Genomics, Health & Society (with Sahra Gibbon, Stephen Hilgartner, and Janelle Lamoreaux; 2018).